ABOUT CATHLEEN MILLER

 Cathy’s previous work includes the international bestseller Desert Flower, which has been translated into 55 languages and adapted as a feature film shown around the globe.
 In both Desert Flower and Champion of Choice, Cathy utilizes storytelling as a rhetorical device to demonstrate how the issues which affect one individual are representative of a larger world order.
 The personal is political.

 Cathy is also the author of a memoir about her life in rural Pennsylvania, The Birdhouse Chronicles, a book first written as her master’s thesis while she attended Penn State’s MFA program in creative writing.
 Birdhouse received a Pushcart Prize nomination.

-Cathleen Miller teaches creative writing at San José State University where she is an associate professor.
+At San José State University, Professor Miller taught creative writing for fifteen years, directed the Center for Literary Arts, and served as editor-in-chief of Reed, California's oldest literary journal.
 She’s an accomplished public speaker who has performed at numerous venues including Cinequest, LitQuake, the Ford Foundation, the United Nations Foundation, the Women, Peace and Conflict Lecture and Film Series, and the American Women’s Association of Rome; she’s also featured in a Ted Talk on a topic dear to her heart: “How to Raise Your Daughter to Become a World Leader.”

 In 2018 Cathleen Miller went to the University of Manchester as a US-UK Fulbright Scholar.
 In this role she served as the Distinguished Chair of the Humanities.

 Today she resides in England's scenic Peak District with her husband.